btmorr/leifdb/README.md

 The aim of this project is to build a distributed, consistent, fault-tolerant database along the lines of [etcd], which backs [Kubernetes]; [Consul], which backs [Vault] and other HashiCorp tools; or [ZooKeeper], which backs most Hadoop-related projects. (etcd and Consul use Raft, ZooKeeper uses a similar algorithm called [Zab], and there are others that use other algorithms such as [Paxos])

 Contributions are welcome!
-Check out the [Contributing Guide] for more info on how to make feature requests, subtmit bug reports, or create pull requests.
+Check out the [Contributing Guide] for more info on how to make feature requests, submit bug reports, or create pull requests.

 ## Install